w3c/wg-effectiveness/process.md

   * To progress to next step: submit the Editor's Draft to the Working Group via the Working Group mailing list (email).
 * **Publication of the First Public Working Draft:** a draft document, which can be reviewed by the members of the group and the public.
   * Maturity Level: Working Draft
-  * To progress to next step: Working Group consensus on the document, Director approves.
+  * To progress to next step: Working Group consensus on the document, Team verifies.
 * **Publication of zero or more revised Public Working Drafts:** the community makes suggested changes to the drafts, these are considered and possibly added to make a revised Public Working Draft.
   * Maturity Level: Working Draft
-  * To progress to next step: Working Group consensus on the document, Director approves.
+  * To progress to next step: Working Group consensus on the document, Team verifies.
 * **Publication of a Candidate Recommendation:** when the Working Group agrees the document is ready for final review the document is progressed to Candidate Recommendation.
 The document should satisfy all it's technical requirements, and it should have some working implementations.
 A Working Group should be confident that this document is final.
 The [AC](#advisory-committee-ac) reviews the draft, implementations are encouraged and an opportunity to provide a patent exclusion is made.
   * Maturity Level: Candidate Recommendation
-  * To progress to next step: Working Group approves, [AC](#ac-reviews) Review, Director approves.
+  * To progress to next step: Working Group approves, [AC](#ac-reviews) Review, Team verifies.
-* **Publication of a Proposed Recommendation:** The W3C Director has agreed the document is of sufficient quality to be a standard, the [AC](#advisory-committee-ac) now reviews the document as final.
+* **Publication of a Proposed Recommendation:** The Team has verified the document is of sufficient quality to be a standard, the [AC](#advisory-committee-ac) now reviews the document as final.
 Any changes at this stage requires a new Working Draft or Candidate Recommendation.
   * Maturity Level: Proposed Recommendation
-  * To progress to next step: Working Group consensus on the document, [AC](#ac-reviews) Review, Director approves.
+  * To progress to next step: Working Group consensus on the document, [AC](#ac-reviews) Review, Team verifies.
 * **Publication as a W3C Recommendation:** the document is now a standard for the Web.
   * Maturity Level: W3C Recommendation
 * **Possibly, Publication as an Edited Recommendation:** a W3C Recommendation receives edits, and must progress these edits through the process.